mich2000/smartapp/documentatie/pid.md

 ## Services

 For this project I am going to try to seperate the small monolith into microservices.
+My nginx and my microservices all enable compression for their requests to make transferring lighter.
+The microservices because off their size will only pool 1 connection to their respective data sources(Postgresq, Redis).
+If scaling is needed you can tune the service which is loaded a lot.

 ### Authentication service(Rust actix-web)